geo-python/site/source/lessons/L1/exercise-1.rst

     *We have sent an invite link to all registered participants before the first lesson.

-2. Accept Exercise-1 in Github classroom and upload the jupyter notebook containing the Python commands needed to generate the required output for Part 2.
+2. Accept Exercise-1 in Github classroom and upload the jupyter notebook containing the solutions for Part 2.

-We ask that you complete this exercise by **09:00 next Wednesday(11 September 2019)**.
+We ask that you complete this exercise by **09:00 next Wednesday, 11 September 2019**.

 .. note::